iamdtang/skaterdav85.github.io/_posts/2018-09-06-custom-qunit-assertions-in-ember.md

 }
 ```

-A `context` object is always injected as the first argument.
+This file should export a default function.
+This function will receive the arguments from when the assertion is invoked starting with the second argument, as a `context` object is always injected as the first argument.
+In this example, `toastrType` will be "info" and `expectedToastrMessage` will be "Your settings will take effect within 5 minutes.".

 [`this.pushResult`](https://api.qunitjs.com/assert/pushResult) is an API in QUnit to report the result of a custom assertion.